 - ask yourself whether the remuneration you receive could be perceived as having an influence your behaviour/conduct as a privileged Commons passholder;

-- if in doubt err on the side of caution and seek advice from the Assistant Registrar (number below).
+- if in doubt err on the side of caution and seek advice from the Parliamentary Commissioner for Standards office (number below).

 In accordance with Resolutions made by the House of Commons on 17 December 1985 and 28 June 1993, holders of photo-identity passes as Members’ secretaries or research assistants are in essence required to register: